bevyengine/bevy/CONTRIBUTING.md

 write up our release notes and migration guide, and then announce the next Bevy version to the world!

 You can see what we're planning by following along at the [Bevy roadmap](https://github.com/bevyengine/bevy/projects/1).
-If you'd like an up-to-the-minute update on progress, feel free to ask on Discord.
+If you'd like an up-to-the-minute look at our progress on a specific project, feel free to ask on Discord.

-But as you may have guessed, that's not *all* that happens.
+### Simple changes

 Simple changes have a simple process:

 1. A community member (that's you!) creates an issue or opens a pull request to fix an issue or add simple functionality.
-2. Other community members review and comment on the work in an ad-hoc fashion.
+2. Other community members review and comment in an ad-hoc fashion.
+Active subject matter experts may be pinged into a thread.
-3. Once they're content with the quality of the work (code quality, documentation, approach, need for functionality), they individually approve the work.
+3. Once they're content with the quality of the work (code quality, documentation, approach, need for functionality), individual reviewers leave "Approved" reviews.
 4. After consensus has been reached (typically two approvals from the community or one for extremely simple changes) and CI passes, the `ready-for-cart` label is added.
 5. When @cart has a good opportunity to pause from his implementation work, he performs a final code review on these pull requests and then presses the Big Merge Button (actually, he types `bors r+` to make sure we don't break `main` by accident).

+### Complex changes

-Individual contributors can and do lead major new features and reworks that have caught their interest as well: these are merged in once they're ready and released as part of the latest version.
+Individual contributors can and do lead major new features and reworks that have caught their interest as well: these are merged as soon as their review and quality control is complete and released as part of the next version.

 Complex changes like this tend to go through the following lifecycle: